 FODC should oppose all plans for intensive farming and animal husbandry, i.e. pig and poultry farms, as they result in significant adverse environmental effects.
-There is an intensive pig farm in Derry & Strabane Council area where the foodstuff is flown in from Brazil, the pigs produce 'shit' equivalent to that from 12 million people and the pork meat is flown to China.
+There is an intensive pig farm in Derry & Strabane Council area where the foodstuff is flown in from Brazil, the pigs produce waste equivalent to that from 12 million people and the pork meat is flown to China.
 The slurry from this farm (containing ammonia, antibiotics, nitrates, etc.) is spread on the land and enters the water system.
-We do not want such pollution to be allowed in our Council area.
+Such pollution should not be allowed in the FODC area.